How to Run WordPress and a Next.js Application Side by Side on a Single Server

 EXIT;

-3. Configure WordPress
+4. Configure WordPress Credentials

 sudo cp wp-config-sample.php wp-config.php